-Athena The Greek Goddess of War and Wisdom
+Athena: Greek Goddess of War and Wisdom

-This Greek Goddess was also associated with domestic crafts.
+This Greek Goddess was also associated with domestic crafts

 She is the Patron Goddess of the city of Athens where her most famous statue is situated in the Parthenon.

-Goddess Athena's Family: This Goddess had a very unusual birth as she sprung fully grown from the head of her father, Zeus.
-Her pregnant mother, Metis a nymph, was swallowed whole by her father.
-This was because like his father before him he feared that his position would be usurped by one of his children.
+Goddess Athena's Family: This Goddess had a very unusual birth as she sprung, fully grown from the head of her father, Zeus.
+He had swallowed her mother, Metis whole, fearing that like his father before him his position would be usurped by one of his children.
+Despite this inauspicious start to their relationship, Athena became Zeus's favorite child, so much so that he entrusted her with his shield the Aegis.

-the Fates, the Graces, the Muses, Tityus.
+Athena's Siblings: She had lots of half brothers and sister's including: Aphrodite, Apollo, Ares, Artemis, Hephaaestus, Hebe, Hermes, Persephone, the Fates, the Graces, the Muses, Tityus.
 The number would be even greater if I included all of the children from her father's affairs with mortals.

 She herself never married.
 There are several myths where Athena defends her virginity when she receives unwelcome male attention.
 This is why the temple dedicated to her is called the Parthenon as the word means temple of the virgin in Greek.